-“But you can’t run a business outdoors, or this country for that matter.
-Every king needs a castle, and someone has to build that castle, that’s where we come in.”
+“But you can’t run a business outdoors, or this nation for that matter.
+Doesn’t matter if it’s the president of the United States or the president of Apple, someone has to build their base of operations, and that’s where we come in.”
 Hal looked around the expanse.
 “Sure, this place gets more crowded every year, I remember how it used to be, but that’s what keeps us in business.”

 “Yep,” Jason said, “until we run out of land.”